Interview with Manlio Florenzano, General Director, Sandoz Russia

 Adam Smith Conferences: What measures is your organisation undertaking to secure an uninterrupted supply of medication to patients and hospitals during the crisis?

-Manlio Florenzano: Uninterrupted drug supply is the most important question for pharmaceutical companies at any time, and Novartis has a business continuation plan that describes action steps for various crisis situations.
+Manlio Florenzano: Uninterrupted drug supply is the most important question for pharmaceutical companies at any time, and Novartis has a business continuity plan that describes action steps for various crisis situations.
 Because of that we were largely prepared and knew what to do in the situation of the spread of the coronavirus.

 Currently Sandoz isn’t expecting any interruptions in its supply chain.
 We are adhering to the plan that helps maintain continuous work of our logistical processes and retail stock management.
 In response to cargo shipping restrictions in some regions of the world, we have created stock reserves, employed additional distribution sources and are maintaining necessary production and distribution capacities.
 In addition, the Novartis group has developed and implemented a plan of measures to ensure the continuation of over 500 clinical trials, conducted all over the world.

-We continue to carefully follow the development of the spread of the coronavirus, and if required will be introducing additional measures to maintain stability of supplies and uninterrupted provision of medications to Russian patients.
+We continue to carefully monitor the development of the spread of the coronavirus, and if required will be introducing additional measures to maintain stability of supplies and uninterrupted provision of medications to Russian patients.

 Adam Smith Conferences: What kind of state support and what strategic decisions do companies operating in Russia need to respond to the current circumstances?